gildardocamelo/holbertonschool-zero_day/0x00-vagrant/README.md

 # 0x00.
 Vagrant

-this <README.md> contains a file that shows the result of executing the `uname` command in the bash console.
+This <README.md> contains a file that shows the result of executing the `uname` command in the bash console.

 ## List :page_facing_up: